BCODMO/workshop_bios_oceanographic_data_reuse/_episodes/07-bcodmo-data-access .md

 ## Downloading a Dataset

-Previously we covered some ways you can [access data from the ERDDAP server](../08_erddap_catalog_search/index.html), but you can also download a whole dataset from the Dataset Metadata Page itself.
+You can access data from the ERDDAP server, but you can also download a whole dataset from the Dataset Metadata Page itself.
 There are buttons to easily download data in many file formats.
 Dataset [AE1910 CTD Profiles](https://www.bco-dmo.org/dataset/774958)

 <img src="../fig/AE1910_CTD_badges.png" alt="AE1910_CTD bottle badges" style="width:70%;" />